 Julie Weeks serves as a coordinator for the AVEY Family Resource Centers, for which she has developed all of the systems and processes since 2007.
 She also serves as the Director of the Webb Family Resource Center.
 Julie has extensive experience in healthcare, both as a Masters-prepared nurse and nurse educator for the Seton Family of Hospitals.
 Her work at Seton included clinical nursing, developing network education systems, training for the Clinical Assistant and School Health Assistant Programs, and network accreditation systems.
 She is also experienced in community development and directed nursing aboard a large hospital ship in West Africa for four years.
 Julie has been recognized by the Bank of America for her work, and was a semifinalist for the Robert Wood Johnson National Community Health Leader Award.
 She currently serves as President of the St. John Neighborhood Association.

-Director of Burnet MS Family Resource Center
+Lead Community School Coordinator/Director of Dobie MS Family Resource Center

 Bilingual Social Worker at Burnet MS Family Resource Center

 Having joined AVEY in August 2016, Leanne Bailey is a Licensed Master Social Worker with many years’ experience case managing families with multiple, complex needs.
 Leanne worked at Communities in Schools as a Care Coordinator, helping the highest-needs families reach their stability goals.
 Later, she was employed at another Austin non-profit, Any Baby Can, where her focus was on children with special health care needs.
 Leanne realized that she felt her best fit was in the school setting, and was thrilled to join the AVEY team.
 Her belief that each child can succeed when the family has support drives her to work each day.
 She is the mom of 3 active little boys, and on her days off is usually found on a playground.